"We Studied Our Way Out of the Seventh-day Adventist Church"

 • Return of Christ

-• Dangers of Legalism
+• Dangers of legalism

-3. Adventist end-time theology all boils down to this: Those who keep Sabbath go to heaven, and the rest get burned in hell fire.
+4. SDA end-time theology all boils down to this: Those who keep Sabbath go to heaven, and the rest get burned in hell fire.
 This is a species of legalism.
-It makes the Sabbath, instead of grace or salvation through faith in Jesus Christ, as the most important end-time issue.
+It makes the Sabbath, instead of grace or salvation through faith in Jesus Christ, the most important end-time issue.
 It takes the focus off of Jesus and puts the focus on works of the flesh.
 Any Christian can tell you that what day you go to church on does not make you a Christian in any way, shape, or form.
 A man may go to church on Saturday, but his heart may be filled with hatred, adultery, and every kind of evil.
 Another man may go to church on Sunday but his heart may be filled with love, kindness, faith, and the grace of God.
 The external act of keeping a day holy is not a "sign" or "mark" of true Christianity.
 The "sign" of true Christianity is having Jesus in your heart and loving others:

-For all the law is fulfilled in one word, [even] in this; Thou shalt love thy neighbour as thyself.
-(Gal.
-5:14)
+For all the law is fulfilled in one word, [even] in this; Thou shalt love thy neighbour as thyself (Gal.
+5:14).

 Sin New Testament passages Problems caused by the Sin

 Murder, Genocide, Terrorism Matt.
 15:19, Rom.
 1:29, Gal.
-5:21, Rev. 9:21 Tens of millions killed in the last 75 years--Germany (Hitler), Soviet Union (Stalin), Uganda, Serbia, Bosnia
+5:21, Rev. 9:21 Tens of millions killed in the last 75 years—Germany (Hitler), Soviet Union (Stalin), Uganda, Serbia, Bosnia

 Witchcraft, Occult/Satanic Activities Gal.
 5:20, Rev. 9:21 Harry Potter generation; Wicca (Witchcraft) is fastest growing religion in the world; New Age deceptions

-Drunkeness, orgies Luke 21:34, Rom.
+Drunkenness, orgies Luke 21:34, Rom.
 13:13, Gal.
 5:21, 1 Pet.
 4:3 Alcohol sales booming around the world; drugs are destroying the youth; pornography destroying marriages

 Greed Luke 18:22, 1 Ti.
 6:10, James 5:1-6 Thousands of children die every day from malnutrition and diseases while the rich get richer

-Homosexuality Rom.
+Male Homosexuality Rom.
 1:26-27, 1 Cor.
 6:9 Perversion is destroying the marriage covenant and the family unit

 Pollution Rev. 11:18 Smog is filling the air, chemicals are poisoning our food and water supplies